palomachain/docs/src/guide/develop/quick-start/mint-egg.md

 ### Get payload in Hex
 Use this [online tool](https://abi.hashex.org/) get the hex version here.
 You'll need to pass in the following parameters:
 - Function - your function --> mint
-- Argument - Address --> Your ethereum address
+- Argument - Address --> Your Ethereum address
-- Argument - Uint --> 1
 - Argument - String --> Your Paloma address

 :::details Example of Hex generation